armory/docs/content/en/docs/spinnaker-install-admin-guides/authn-github.md

 3. Homepage URL: This would be the URL of your Spinnaker service e.g. https://spinnaker.acme.com
 4. Authorization callback URL: This is going to match your `--pre-established-redirect-uri` in halyard and the URL needs `login` appended to your gate endpoint e.g. https://gate.spinnaker.acme.com/login  or https://spinnaker.acme.com/gate/login

-## Configuring Spinnaker w/ Halyard
+## Configuring Spinnaker with Halyard

 Run the following commands in Halyard with your Client ID and Client Secret.